bioinfo-biols/CIRIquant/README.md

 ```

-### 3. Output format of CIRIquant ###
+### 3. Output files ###

-The output of CIRIquant is in standard gtf format, containing information of BSJ and FSJ reads of circRNAs and annotation of circRNA back-spliced regions in the attribute columns
+The main output of CIRIquant is a GTF file, that contains detailed information of BSJ and FSJ reads of circRNAs and annotation of circRNA back-spliced regions in the attribute columns

+Description of each columns's value
 | column | name | description |
 |--------|------|-------------|
 | 1 | chrom | chromosome / contig name |